satrialoka/bayes-resources/README.md

 ## Online Courses

-[Bayesian Method for Machine Learning - National Research University Higher School of Economics](https://www.coursera.org/learn/bayesian-methods-in-machine-learning) (Comprehensive, compact and intuitive course on bayesian method for machine learning, this is good start for getting basics intuition on bayesian methods)
+[Bayesian Method for Machine Learning - National Research University Higher School of Economics](https://www.coursera.org/learn/bayesian-methods-in-machine-learning) (Comprehensive, compact and intuitive course on bayesian method for machine learning, this is good start for getting basic intuition on bayesian methods)